WLIT

 by Prabhjot Bains

-Love may be a timeless feeling but is at its most potent in the present, the fleeting now.
+Love may be a timeless feeling, but is at its most potent in the present, the fleeting now.
 It’s a sentiment that sits at the heart of John Crowley’s We Live in Time, a non-linear account of a decade-spanning relationship, where protagonists Almut (Florence Pugh) and Tobias (Andrew Garfield) find their romantic odyssey painfully dictated by the limits of time.

 It’s a film heavily reliant on star power, even having the two leads’ official credits appear when they first intimately share the screen.
-Yet, for as stirring as Pugh and Garfield’s performances are, there is an air of sap and shmaltz Crowley’s film can’t overcome, often feeling emotionally stagnant and manipulative rather than earnest and illuminating.
-At its best, We Live in Time evokes a weepy page-turner, and at its worst, feels like a glorified Hallmark movie.
+Yet, for as stirring as Pugh and Garfield’s performances are, there is an air of sap and schmaltz that Crowley’s film can’t overcome, often feeling emotionally stagnant and manipulative rather than earnest and illuminating.
+At its best, We Live in Time evokes a weepy page-turner, and at its worst, it feels like a glorified Hallmark movie.

 Tobias works for Weetabix and Almut is a budding fine-dining chef.
 The two meet for the first time in a hospital after Almut accidentally runs him over.
 It’s the stuff made of rom-com dreams, but that’s not how we meet these characters.
 The script, penned by Nick Payne, begins in the middle of their life-changing relationship, then non-chronologically hops between key moments and milestones—a pregnancy, a family dinner, a cooking competition, and Almut’s cancer diagnosis are a few of such handpicked instances.